brogar2000/site/docs/index.md

 ## Website / Documentation License

-Copyright (c) 2021 the Yggdrasil contributors.
+Copyright (c) 2021 the Odilia contributors.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3